andreassommer/ifdiff/docs/index.md

 # IFDIFF - A MATLAB Toolkit for ODEs with State˗Dependent Switches

-The software package **IFDIFF** provides algorithms for the accurate numerical solution and sensitivity analysis of ordinary differential equations (ODEs) with implicit, state-dependent non-differentiabilities ("switches") in the right-hand side as well as Filippov ODEs and ODEs with state-jumps.
+The software package **IFDIFF** provides tools for the accurate numerical solution and sensitivity analysis of ordinary differential equations (ODEs) with state-dependent (implicit) non-differentiabilities ("switches") in the right-hand side as well as Filippov Sliding mode and ODEs with state-jumps.

 The right-hand side is supplied as standard MATLAB program code and may contain non-differentiable operators such as `min`, `max`, `abs`, `sign` or `if`-branching.
 IFDIFF automatically detects and processes these switches, generates only the necessary switching functions (exported as MATLAB code), and determines switching points accurately up to machine precision.